BIT-FuweiLi/CryoDDM/README.md

 ## Introduction

 A diffusion model-based denoising tool for Cryo-EM (Cryo-Electron Microscopy) images.
-This project implements a three-step denoising pipeline using U-Net architecture to effectively improve the signal-to-noise ratio of cryo-EM images.
+This project implements a denoising pipeline which can protect particle feature while denoising.

 ## Project Structure